-The JSON/Atom Custom Search API lets you develop websites and applications to retrieve and display search results from Google Custom Search programmatically.
-With this API, you can use RESTful requests to get either web search or image search results in JSON or Atom format.
+The JSON Custom Search API lets you develop websites and applications to retrieve and display search results from Google Custom Search programmatically.
+With this API, you can use RESTful requests to get either web search or image search results in JSON format.

 There are also two external documents that are helpful resources for using this API:

-- Google WebSearch Protocol (XML): The JSON/Atom Custom Search API provides a subset of the functionality provided by the XML API, but it instead returns data in JSON or Atom format.
+- Google WebSearch Protocol (XML): The JSON Custom Search API provides a subset of the functionality provided by the XML API, but it instead returns data in JSON format.

 - OpenSearch 1.1 Specification: This API uses the OpenSearch specification to describe the search engine and provide data regarding the results.
 Because of this, you can write your code so that it can support any OpenSearch engine, not just Google's custom search engine.
 There is currently no other JSON implementation of OpenSearch, so all the examples in the OpenSearch spec are in XML.